srinivassarkar/devops_cheatsheet/Cross-VPC_AWS_Active_Directory_Integration_Lab_AWS.md

 ---

 ### **2. Security Group Rules**
+EC2 dashboard -> Network interfaces -> check on each ENI -> Security groups -> Open and edit inbound rules.
 #### On AD’s Security Group (ENIs for Directory Service):

 Allow inbound from `172.31.0.0/16` for: